flashbyte/Bluemchen-Bot/README.md

 Bluemchen-Bot
 =============

-An Bot to Twitter and Mail Stuff
+A Bot to Twitter and Mail Stuff